 This hilly town is also the second capital of Himachal Pradesh – summer capital to be more precise.

-What Should be the Must Visit Places on Your Dharamshala Budget Trip Itinerary?
+8 Not-to-miss Places on Your Dharamshala Budget Trip Itinerary

 It needs to be mentioned here that a trip to Dharamshala should cover Mcleodganj as well.
 Dharamshala to Mcleodganj distance is only about 6 km.
 You can reach McLeodganj from Dharamshala by taking a local bus (Fare 10 INR) or a cab ( Fare 200-300 INR)